-As many companies do not have the training, knowledge, or the funds to treat wastewater discharge or invest in new waterless or environmentally-friendly technologies, this problem has become a huge threat to the ecosystems.
+As many companies do not have the training, knowledge, or funds to treat wastewater discharge or invest in new waterless or environmentally-friendly technologies, this problem has become a huge threat to ecosystems.

-Be that as it may, the governments and the textile industry is becoming aware of the obnoxious effects of the wrong treatment and discharge of wastewater from the garment factories.
+Be that as it may, the governments and the textile industry are becoming aware of the obnoxious effects of the wrong treatment and discharge of wastewater from the garment factories.

 Other countries have also been taking steps.
 For instance, in China, various new environmental policies have been enacted in the past few years, including a 2017 crackdown on textile and other polluting factories that saw the temporary closure of thousands that were found to be neglecting the environmental laws.

 In 2018, the Chinese government introduced a new environmental protection tax aimed at reducing polluting discharge.

 The factories and dye houses are increasingly being moved into industrial zones with centralized wastewater treatment plants or being threatened with fines and closure if they don’t follow the regulations.